These days, mobile traffic contributes to more than half of the internet traffic worldwide.

 Mobile shopping is unique in the sense that the journey of the user is based only on limited screen space.
 Therefore, if the buy button isn’t there, and the visitor wants to purchase something, you could potentially miss out on revenues.

 Using several annoying buttons that customers can click through isn’t the solution either.
 What you need to do is to help visitors in a less intrusive manner.

 The thumb zone is one of the most critical contributors to your business’ mobile conversion rate.
 This is the general area wherein someone holding a device in one hand can reach.

-Elements like CTAs, share buttons, and other navigational controls should be placed outside the thumb zone.
+Elements like CTAs, share buttons, and other navigational controls are valuable elements for web design and they should be placed outside the thumb zone.

 Meanwhile, negative buttons like delete or log-out should always be placed outside of the zone.
 When you put necessary controls out of reach, then you risk reducing the ease of browsing and hurting your conversion rates in the process.

 5. Leverage the power of personalization